cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

 ![](hw02_gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-13-1.png)

-Scatterplot of population vs. life expectancy in the '80s and '90s in Africa, the Americas, and Asia.
+Scatterplot of population vs. life expectancy in the '80s and '90s in Africa, the Americas, and Asia and their respective GDP per capita.

 ``` r
 ggplot(gapminder %>%